- Category: Stories

 You will see many other books written by other authors that are in the public domain and no longer hold copywrite.

-The first book is out of print and rare, but please be careful when considering the second book as it is still in print and selling for $45 at the Charlevoix Historical Museum.
+The first book is out of print and rare, but please be careful when considering the second book as it is still in print and may be still selling for $45 at the Charlevoix Historical Museum.

 Call my Dear Cousin - Dave Miles at 231-547-0373 to order a copy of this beautiful book.